SwojanDatta/story/README.md

 # story
-this if  a story though fake
+this is  a story though fake